Skip to content

 - Julie Daniels, Insurance expert

-Why is taxi insurance more expensive than car insurance?
+Why is taxi insurance so expensive?

-Insuring a taxi tends to be more expensive than insuring a normal car as you’ll cover more miles, often in built-up areas, at the busiest times of the day.
 These factors increase your risk of being involved in an accident and that means higher premiums.

 What else should I consider when buying taxi insurance?